OpenBookPublishers/chapter-splitter/README.md

 If required, define cover and copyright page numbers (zero based) as env variables: $COVER_PAGE and $COPYRIGHT_PAGE.

 ### Use
-Run the script as `python3 main.py ./input_file.pdf /output/folder -m ./metadata.json`.
+Run the script as `python3 main.py --input-file ./input_file.pdf --output-folder /output/folder --metadata ./metadata.json`.
 Type `python3 main.py --help` for more info.

 Example:

-$ `python3 main.py Hobbs-Provincial-Press.pdf /dev/shm -m metadata.json`
+$ `python3 main.py --input-file Hobbs-Provincial-Press.pdf --output-folder /dev/shm --metadata metadata.json`

 You may specify `--compress-output` to output a zip file containing all the curated (without the 'original', metadata less, files) chapter PDFs.